-The CP Holiday Train program launched in 1999 and has since raised more than C$13 million and four million pounds of food for communities along CP's routes in Canada and the United States.
-This year two trains will leave Montreal, Quebec, on November 25 and 26, 2017 respectively, on a festive journey through the U.S. and Canada bringing holiday cheer to 182 communities along CP's network.
-One stop on the CP Holiday Train's journey cross-Canada this year will be in Toronto.
+The CP Holiday Train program launched in 1999 and has since raised more than C$14.5 million and 4.3 million pounds of food for communities along CP's routes in Canada and the United States.
+This year two trains will leave Montreal, Quebec, on November 25 and 27, 2018 respectively, on a festive journey through the U.S. and Canada bringing holiday cheer to 164 communities along CP's network.
+Stops in the GTA include Bowmanville, Oshawa and Toronto.

 The Holiday Train is about 1,000 feet in length with 14 brightly decorated rail cars and each car is decorated with hundreds of thousands of technology-leading LED lights and holiday designs.
 Holiday train events are free but food or monetary donations to the local foodbank are requested.
 Each train stop lasts about 30 minutes and includes a band performing a mix of traditional and modern holiday-themed songs for the crowd.
-The performers at the Toronto stop this year will be Colin James and Emma-Lee.
+Entertainers on the train this year include Kelly Prescott, three time Juno award-winner Terri Clark, and Sierra Noble.
 Check the CP website for information about additional stops across Canada.

-Where: 750 Runnymede Road, in front of Lambton Yard, Toronto
+Where: Toronto stop - 750 Runnymede Road, in front of Lambton Yard, Toronto